camunda/camunda-docs/docs/product-manuals/cloud-console/manage-organization/manage-users.md

 People can also be invited to an organization that does not yet have a Camunda Cloud account.
 In this case, the invited individual must first create a Camunda Cloud account, and can then gain access to the organization.

-[//]:# (Are we trying to say above that people can be invited to an organization with a Camunda Cloud account even if the invited person doesn't have one?
+[//]:# (Are we trying to say above that people can be invited to an organization with a Camunda Cloud account even if the invited person doesn't have an account?
 If this is the case, I'd say "People who do not yet have a Camunda Cloud account can also be invited to an organization.")